Anette Trettebergstuen: 2021

 On 16 November, Trettebergstuen announced that she would look into the possibility of adding a third gender to identification and similar papers in a law proposal.
 She promised that the work on the proposal would start as quickly as possible, but was uncertain of how long it would take.

 On 27 November, Trettebergstuen stated that no representatives of the Norwegian state or government would attend the 2022 FIFA World Cup in Qatar.
 She also said that she would decline an invitation if she was given one.
 She noted the recent arrest of two NRK journalists as one of the reasons, and cited that the government would be heavily involved in said case.
 She also expressed disappointment over FIFA's reaction to the arrest of the two journalists.

 On 14 December, Trettebergstuen attended a press conference alongside Trygve Slagsvold Vedum, Jan Christian Vestre and Hadia Tajik to present the government's economic COVID-19 measures.
-Regarding her field of responsibility, Trettebergstuen that an extra 1,1 billion NOK would be given to the cultural sector as a part of the government's compensation scheme.
+Regarding her field of responsibility, Trettebergstuen said that an extra 1,1 billion NOK would be given to the cultural sector as a part of the government's compensation scheme.

 Trettebergstuen expressed her disappointment when it was announced that 12 medieval documents from the era of Norway's union with Denmark would not be handed over to Norway to be put on temporary display at the National Library of Norway.
 She said: "There are exciting plans the National Library has for the dissemination of medieval history, and it is regrettable if the ambitions have to be reduced because the Danish team does not give access to important historical objects".
 She went on to say: "We must be able to facilitate communication through the relevant institutions across national borders, regardless of who formally "owns" the various objects".